Becka Mckiness

 I can capture your cocktail hour and reception venue decorations

-I can also shoot your bridal party and groomsmen photos separately before the ceremony in order for there to be less of a gap between the ceremony and reception.
+You could also have an extended cocktail hour.
+This will help give us some more time.
+In addition I could also shoot your bridal party and groomsmen photos separately before the ceremony.
 Just make sure to plan your timeline accordingly.
-If you do this you might not need a gap and instead can do an extended cocktail hour.
 You might want to consider the locations you each will be getting ready at.
 If it is not an ideal location you might want to have those photos done with the rest of the formal photos.

 Are there multiple locations?